runabrandes/pp5-elegant-essentials/README.md

 - Favicon: Add a Favicon logo for brand recognition.
 - Product Listings in Shop: Display inviting images of products, featuring a  description and their cost.
 - Styled Auth Pages: Customise the default allauth pages to reflect the website's overall styling.
-- Home Page: Create an inviting homepage showcasing the shop's introduction so customers knwo what the website offers right away.
+- Home Page: Create an inviting homepage showcasing the shop's introduction so customers know what the website offers right away.
 - Shop Button on Home Page: So users can access the shop immediately and don't have to search for it.
 - Order History: Allow users to view past orders and past information.
 - User Notifications: Display alerts and messages to inform users about statuses of relevant sections.